-If you lived in Brazil instead of United States, you would:
+If you moved to Brazil from the United States, you would:

 MAKE 77.1% LESS MONEY EVERY YEAR